flusio/Flus/README.md

 $ make test
 ```

-You also can run the linters for JavaScript and PHP files:
+You also can run the linters with:

 ```console
 $ make lint